drseg/swift-fsm/README.md

 - If `Enforcement` is `.strong`, when we get a `.pass`, transition to `.alarming` and `defconOne`
 - **Regardless** of `Enforcement`, when we get a `.coin`, transition to `.unlocked` and `unlock`

-This allows the extra `Enforcement` logic to be expressed directly within the FSM table
+This allows the extra `Enforcement` logic to be expressed directly within the FSM table without violating the Open/Closed principle.
+Only those statements that care about the `Enforcement` policy need know it exists, and all other existing statements continue to work as they always did.

 ### ExpandedSyntaxBuilder and Predicate